WICG/translation-api/README.md

 ### Downloading

-The current design envisions that the following operations will _not_ cause downloads of language packs or other material like a language detection model:

-* `ai.translator.capabilities()` and the properties/methods of the returned object
-* `ai.languageDetector.capabilities()` and the properties/methods of the returned object

-The following _can_ cause downloads.
-In all cases, whether or not a call will initiate a download can be detected beforehand by checking the corresponding capabilities object.
+The current design envisions that `availability()` methods will _not_ cause downloads of language packs or other material like a language detection model.
+Whereas, the `create()` methods _can_ cause downloads.
+In all cases, whether or not creation will initiate a download can be detected beforehand by the corresponding `availability()` method.

-* `ai.translator.create()`
-* `ai.languageDetector.create()`

-After a developer has a `AITranslator` or `AILanguageDetector` object created by these methods, further calls are not expected to cause any downloads.
+After a developer has a `AITranslator` or `AILanguageDetector` object, further calls are not expected to cause any downloads.
 (Although they might require internet access, if the implementation is not entirely on-device.)

 This design means that the implementation must have all information about the capabilities of its translation and language detection models available beforehand, i.e. "shipped with the browser".
 (Either as part of the browser binary, or through some out-of-band update mechanism that eagerly pushes updates.)